shenshan222/g1-parkour-isaaclab/report/final_report.md

 4. **Rough MDP approaches medium baseline competence without parkour terrain.** Rough MDP → hard timeout (70.31%) falls between rough baseline (29.69%) and medium baseline (87.50%).
 Its obstacle pass on hard (41.03%) also sits between rough (25.00%) and medium (65.79%).
 This confirms that the MDP rewards teach basic obstacle awareness even from standard rough terrain, though parkour-specific terrain exposure remains necessary for higher obstacle pass rates.

+### 5.11 ExtremeRandom OOD stress add-on

+The registered `Isaac-Velocity-Parkour-G1-ExtremeRandom-Play-v0` environment was used as an additional OOD stress test after the main terrain and MDP ablations were complete.
+This evaluation is intentionally kept separate from the official 4x4 cross/stress matrices: only the `hard` and `hard_mdp` checkpoints are compared, the eval environment is fixed to `extreme`, and the outputs are written to dedicated `extreme_random_*` CSV files.

+The protocol matches the fixed-row stress setup where possible (`NUM_EPISODES=64`, `NUM_ENVS=32`, `SEED=42`, `STRESS_ROW=9`, `STRESS_MODE=max`).
+The result reinforces the MDP interpretation.
+Hard-MDP improves timeout and traversal-progress success from 90.62% to 95.31%, lowers fall rate from 9.38% to 4.69%, and reduces velocity tracking error from 13.2177 to 10.9671.
+The terrain-aware obstacle result is larger: obstacle pass rises from 21.43% to 51.22%, with fall-before-obstacle decreasing from 57.14% to 31.71%.

+This OOD result does not replace the official hard-to-hard finding, where both hard and hard_mdp already solve the supported hard stress obstacles.
+Instead, it shows that `foothold_safety` remains useful beyond the in-distribution hard terrain preset: under a more extreme random obstacle distribution, Hard-MDP is more conservative in average forward distance but substantially better at staying upright long enough to cross measured gap/stairs boundaries.

 ---

 ## 6. Discussion